domestic violence first offense

 The federal government might charge you with domestic violence if multi-state activity was involved.
 This might happen, for example, if you lock someone in your car and carry them across a state line.

+A first domestic violence case moves quickly, and your early decisions are critical.
 The Florida criminal defense attorneys at Moses and Rooth have worked as prosecutors.
 That means we understand how prosecutors think and how they are likely to react.
 There is very little that can happen in a criminal prosecution that would surprise us.
 We’ve seen it all before.
-Telephone us at (407) 439-1762 or contact us online for a risk free consultation.
+Telephone us at (407) 439-1762 or contact us online for a risk-free consultation.